hamida-mstafa/Insta/README.md

 # Insta
-  Insta is a website dedicated to sharing photography entirely designed with Instagram simulation.
+  Insta is a website dedicated to sharing photography entirely designed with insta simulation.

 ## Author